Observations#

 from pycif.utils.datastores import dump

-# Reading the monitor file into a Pandas dataframe
+# Read a monitor file into a Pandas DataFrame

 datastore = dump.read_datastore(your_monitor_file)